rails/rails/guides/source/action_mailer_basics.md

 What is Action Mailer?
 ----------------------

-Action Mailer allows you to send emails from your application.
+Action Mailer allows you to send emails from your Rails application.
 It's one of the two email related components in the Rails framework.
-While Action Mailer is for sending email, [Action Mailbox](action_mailbox_basics.html) is for receiving them.
+Action Mailer, for sending email and [Action Mailbox](action_mailbox_basics.html), which deals with receiving emails.

 Action Mailer uses classes called "mailers" and views to create and configure the emails to send.
-Mailers are classes that inherit from [`ActionMailer::Base`][] and are analogous to controllers.
+Mailers are classes that inherit from [`ActionMailer::Base`][] and are similar to controllers.

 Some similarities between controllers and mailers are listed below.
 Both have: